By Steve & Tamami Laser

-Honda began taking orders for the RC213V-S on July 13 with a price of €188,000 (tax-inclusive) throughout Europe.
-Each machine is hand-built in a specialist area of Honda’s Kumamoto factory, and further machines will be presented to customers from the New Year.
+Honda began taking orders for the RC213V-S in July throughout Europe.
+Each machine is hand-built in a specialist area of Honda’s Kumamoto factory.

 Honda says the RC213V-S has been three years in development and is the closest a customer can come to owning and riding the RC213V MotoGP™ machine developed exclusively for racing, which won consecutive MotoGP™ World Championships in 2013 and 2014 in the hands of Marc Marquez.